yogisec/VulnerableSAMLApp/README.md

 Change:
 ```
-Replace every instance of '127.0.0.1:8000' with the ip of the host hosting the web application ip.
+Replace every instance of '127.0.0.1:8000' with the ip of the host hosting the web application.
 ```

 Lets build the Docker image: